 That priest, Father Babu, gave Sister three acres of land and the equivalent of ~$20 USD.
 She used the money to purchase concrete and began laying the foundation for the first dormitory.
-From there, Good Samaritans began bringing her babies they had found abandoned in their local villages.
-For years, the children survived only because every morning before sunrise Sister would wake and walk the two-plus hours each way back and forth to Arusha town where she would go door to door and beg business owners to give her clothes and food for the children.
+From there, Good Samaritans began bringing her babies and children that were orphaned and abandoned in local villages.
+For years, the children survived only because every morning before sunrise Sister would wake and walk the two-plus hours each way back and forth to Arusha town where she would go door to door begging for clothes, food and education money for the children.

 Sister Crispina and her story was brought to the attention of Unite The World With Africa Foundation in 2013.
 We first visited Sister and St. Joseph's in January 2014 and our work together has been consistent and growing ever since.
 Sister's joy for life is infectious; her unwavering faith powerful beyond measure; and her devotion and commitment to each and every one of her now 55 children, ages 2 to 26, inspirational and motivating.

-Since we began our work together in 2014, Unite has renovated and painted the buildings; built an on-site health clinic; built toilets and shower blocks for the boys and girls; purchased beds, mattresses, mosquito nets, solar lamps, clothes, shoes, books, computers, printers, medicines, and more; installed industrial stoves and built out a proper kitchen and outdoor covered eating area; installed comprehensive rainwater harvesting systems, tanks, filters and and pumps for potable water; constructed a wall to separate the orphanage from the neighboring Heaven School, which we built on the same compound; built out an indoor and outdoor laundry; and much more.
+Since 2014, Unite has renovated and painted the buildings; built an on-site health clinic; built toilets and shower blocks for the boys and girls; purchased beds, mattresses, mosquito nets, solar lamps, clothes, shoes, books, computers, printers, medicines, and more; installed industrial stoves and built out a proper kitchen and outdoor covered eating area; installed comprehensive rainwater harvesting systems, tanks, filters and and pumps for potable water; constructed a wall to separate the orphanage from the neighboring Heaven School, which we built on the same compound; built out an indoor and outdoor laundry; and much more.